 The earliest ones were created out of a need to survive my environments, perhaps intentionally, but unconsciously so.
 The most recent ones were created with purpose.
 And they all rest like masks in the wings, ever ready to be donned and played out once more.
 The financial analyst has traditionally earned a lot of money.
 So in a purely functional sense that one comes out to play when we need a budget boost.
 I present excel sheets and powerpoints, talking about the bottom line I believe in for that moment.
 I’m lucky that I although I have discarded them, I can go back and slip them on.

 With these identities, especially the more recent, I’ve reframed my perspective and rewritten my experience of my past.
-Once a wounded adoptee, a rape victim several times over, a woman in an abusive relationship, a desire to heal has pushed me to re-frame my perspective on painful past events, and see them in terms of blessings and lessons.
+A wounded adoptee, a rape victim several times over, a woman in an abusive relationship, a desire to heal has pushed me to re-frame my perspective on painful past events, and see them in terms of blessings and lessons.
 Without that reframing, I couldn’t have changed my identity so easily.
-Those games I once played of victim, I can play again, though now I am aware that it’s a choice I’m making where in the past I wasn’t.
+Those games I once played of victim, I can play again–it’s not intentional, but when I become aware that I am, it’s a choice I can continue to make, where in the past I couldn’t.

 Now in my forties, I work part-time as a personal nurse to a stroke victim.

 ‘It’s odd, I said to my boyfriend.
 ‘I play at caring, but I don’t know this woman.
 It feels like I’m playing.
 I empathize, I ask the right questions, I comfort her.
 I feel it when I’m with her, but the moment I’m out of the door, I feel none of it.
 She thinks I’m a person I’m not.’

 ‘Perhaps all people who work as caretakers have to assume that mask,’ he said.
 ‘It’s just a job.’